Student Responsibilities and Common Questions

 If you change/reduce your enrollment after financial aid disbursement has occurred for a given semester, you will be responsible for all overpayments that are the result of your credit load reduction or change.
 Any credit balance of loans that exist as a result of an approved "Petition for Refund" or from dropping below half-time enrollment will be returned without student authorization to reduce your student loan debt and the risk to the institution's cohort default rate.

 - AVOID Not Attending / Not Participating in Class(es)Students who receive a Federal Pell Grant award and who do not begin attendance or participation in class(es) will have the award returned to the Federal government.
-The federal government will not allow students to keep financial aid without attendance in participation in courses.
+The federal government will not allow students to keep financial aid without attendance and/or active participation in courses.
 College instructors report this information to our office and we are required by the federal government to take action on those notices even if the semester has ended.

 - AVOID Withdrawing from ONE or MORE Classes - But Not ALL ClassesStudents who receive a financial aid award at a higher enrollment credit load who later withdraw from a class(es) or switch them to "audit" may not immediately be in jeopardy of losing financial aid but the reduction could impact the Satisfactory Academic Progress - Cumulative Completion Rate, which could prevent future aid eligibility.
 In addition, certain scholarships, like the Alaska Performance Scholarship and the UA Scholars award require a student to earn specific credits (milestones/benchmarks) by the end of an academic year in order to earn eligibility in the upcoming year.

 - AVOID Withdrawing from ALL Classes